GLOBAL MARKETS-Wall Street pares risk-taking but stays bullish

 By Lawrence Delevingne

-BOSTON, Jan 4 (Reuters) - Wall Street's optimistic start to the New Year pushed some stocks, oil prices and the dollar higher, but investors dialled back risk-taking elsewhere on Tuesday as data showed U.S. manufacturing slowed last month and COVID-19 spread.
+BOSTON, Jan 4 (Reuters) - Wall Street's optimistic start to the New Year continued on Tuesday as prices for some stocks, oil and the dollar advanced, but investors dialled back risk-taking elsewhere as data showed U.S. manufacturing slowed and COVID-19 spread.

+The S&P 500 .SPX was flat Tuesday while the Dow Jones Industrial Average .DJI rose 0.59% to 36,799.65, a fresh record, as bank stocks surged with U.S. Treasury yields.

+At the same time, the Nasdaq Composite reversed Monday's strong gains to fall more than 1.33%, with declines in shares of high-flyers Tesla Inc TSLA.O, Microsoft Corp MSFT.O and Apple Inc AAPL.O.

 "While seats are filling up again on Wall Street, we think that market players will be slow to increase risk," Scott Ladner, chief investment officer at Charlotte-based wealth management firm Horizon Investments, wrote in an email.

-U.S. manufacturing activity slowed in December amid cooling demand for goods, but supply constraints are starting to ease and a measure of prices paid for inputs by factories fell by the most in a decade, according to new data from The Institute for Supply Management.
+The mixed picture was underscored by U.S. manufacturing activity: fresh data showed it had slowed in December amid cooling demand for goods, but supply constraints were starting to ease and a measure of prices paid for inputs by factories fell by the most in a decade, according to The Institute for Supply Management.

+The United States also set a global record of almost 1 million new coronavirus infections reported on Monday, according to a Reuters tally, nearly double the country's peak of 505,109 hit just a week ago.

-Global equities were also up earlier on Tuesday.
-The Euro STOXX 600 .STOXX gained 0.82% to hit a record of 494.02 points, topping its previous all-time high on Monday.
-Asian stocks were on the front foot following Wall Street's record highs on its first trading day of 2022, with MSCI's gauge of Asia Pacific stocks outside Japan .MIAPJ0000PUS up around 0.4%.
+Global equities were up earlier on Tuesday.
+The Euro STOXX 600 .STOXX gained 0.82% to hit a record of 494.02 points.
+Asian stocks also gained, with MSCI's gauge of Asia Pacific stocks outside Japan .MIAPJ0000PUS up around 0.4%.

 The U.S. dollar rose against the Japanese yen to hit a five-year peak as investors anticipated the Omicron variant would not derail the global economy or delay the Federal Reserve's expected rate hikes.

-U.S. Treasury yields were also up as bond investors geared up for rate hikes from the Federal Reserve Bank by mid-year to curb stubbornly high inflation.
+U.S. Treasury yields also rose as bond investors geared up for rate hikes from the Fed by mid-year to curb stubbornly high inflation.

-Minneapolis Fed President Neel Kashkari on Tuesday said he expects the U.S. central bank will need to raise interest rates twice this year to address persistently high inflation, reversing his long-held view that rates will need to stay at zero until at least 2024.
+Minneapolis Fed President Neel Kashkari on Tuesday said he expects the U.S. central bank will need to raise interest rates twice this year, reversing his long-held view that rates will need to stay at zero until at least 2024.

 Oil prices rose again on Tuesday as OPEC+ agreed to stick to its planned increase in oil output for February, sources from the group told Reuters, because it expects the Omicron variant to have a short-lived impact on demand.